 - " Sudden onset of bruising and bleeding, either spontaneously or after minor trauma, into the skin and mucous membranes and rarely elsewhere in an otherwise well child. - " The lesions may range from pinpoint petechial bleedings to large ecchymoses, and are often increased on pressure points. - " Epistaxis is common. - " Exclude child abuse. - " The presence of the following makes the diagnosis of ITP unlikely:

-- splenomegalv. > hepatomegaly.
+- > splenomegaly.

-- > masses.
+- > hepatomegaly, > joint swelling,

-- > joint swelling.
+- > lymphadenopathy,

-- lymphadenopathy, > bone pain, >
+- > bone pain,

-- rashes present other than petechiae or ecchymoses. >